Skip to main content

 Prerequisites

-Before beginning the installation, please make sure that you have the following resources available:
+Before beginning setup, make sure you have the following available:

 • An ethernet network connection

-• Your existing A/V infrastructure (At least one video monitor, if you’re just testing)
+• Your existing A/V infrastructure (at minimum, one video monitor for testing)

 Part I: Physical Setup